sdet-school/dive-right-in-class/README.md

 > You should now have the repo "checked out" on your computer!

-4. Install Selenium and run a test.
-Selenium is just a tool that clicks on things in the browser, that's it!
+4. Install Selenium and run the tests.

 [Instructions for Mac users](https://www.notion.so/How-to-get-started-with-Selenium-on-a-Mac-44faaaecf00c40da9ac2f1db94ffd08e)